miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 ```

 The simplest way of setting [Polybar](https://github.com/polybar/polybar) is to first
-make sure we kill all existing polybar processes and then we relaunch it based on what
+make sure we kill all existing polybar processes, and then we relaunch it based on what
 monitors are connected.
 The following polybar command has the option `--reload` which
 will monitor any changes to polybar and automatically reload it when a configuration is
 changed.